Distributed Training with PyTorch DDP

 DDP creates a process group for GPU communication, broadcasts model weights from rank 0 to other processes, and initializes gradient synchronization across replicas.
 During the forward pass, each GPU handles its subset of data independently.
 On the backward pass, gradients are bucketed and synchronized using an asynchronous all-reduce operation, ensuring consistent updates across all model replicas.

-Conceptual code illustrating how models are wrapped with PyTorch’s DDP.
+Conceptual illustration of how models are wrapped with PyTorch’s DDP. (source: Learn OpenCV)

 04